parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 ```
 The `base == 0` guard takes advantage of the fact that 0 to any power is 0, while also serving up the sentinel value for the `power(0, 0)` undefined condition.
 The `exponent == 0` guard takes advantage of the fact that any value to the power of 0 is 1.
 The `is_negative(exponent)` guard takes advantage of the fact that any value to a negative power is between -1 and +1 (inclusive).
 Given integer operations, this is limited to { -1, 0, +1 }.

 In each of the logarithm functions, there is a `base < 2` (as applicable) and `value < 1` condition.
-These are not optimizations, as they oly determine validity, but they do also serve as necessary guards for the `while` loops.
+These are not optimizations, as they only determine parameter validity, but they do also serve as necessary guards for the `while` loops.

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.